cozy/cozy-stack/README.md

 ## How to contribute?

 We are eager for contributions and very happy when we receive them!
-It can code, of course, but it can also take other forms.
+It can be code, of course, but it can also take other forms.
 The workflow is explained in [the contributing guide](docs/CONTRIBUTING.md).